otm/svg.math.js/README.md

 The draw function is a utility function mainly for debugging.
 It will draw a circle on the SVG in the first argument.

+With no arguments, draw() removes the currently drawn circle.

 #### Syntax:
 ```javascript
 	var point = new SVG.math.Point(x, y).draw(svg);